-Medicinal plants have for thousands of vears, been used as traditional treatment for numerous diseases and are generally considered to play a beneficial role in healthcare (Mohamed et al. 2015).
-Adansonia digitata (L.) called the baobab tree in both English and French is a characteristic of the Sahelian region (Savannah dry lands of sub-Saharan Africa) and belongs to the Malvaceae family (De Caluwe et al. 2010).
-With vast medicinal and non-medicinal benefits, local communities mainly utilize the leaves, pulp and seeds as a source of food and for income generation.
-It contains nutritionally significant levels of essential nutrients including fiber, proteins and minerals (Muthai et al. 2017).
-The fruit pulp is conventionally used against small pox, measles, diarrhea, scurvy, cough and dysentery while the bark is used for fever treatment (Brendler et al. 2013).

-The extract of the seed and fruit pulp of Adansonia digitata have been demonstrated to have anti-tumor action, as well as restore and modulate tumor markers levels (Elsaid, 2013).
-The fruit pulp extract also has a hepatoprotective influence on the liver (Mohammed et al, 2015).
-With its various parts being of utmost importance, Singh et al in his 2013 review stated that it posses anti-oxidant, antipyretic, analgesic, antimicrobial, antiviral; as well as antidiabetic properties.
+Medicinal plants on one hand for thousands of years, have been used as traditional treatment for numerous diseases (Mohamed et al, 2015).
+They are commonly used in treating and preventing specific ailments and diseases and are generally considered to play a beneficial role in healthcare (Sofowara, 1986).
+Adansonia digitata(L.) called the baobab tree in both English and French is very characteristic of the Sahelian region (Savannahdrylands of sub-Saharan Africa) and belongs to the Malvaceae family (De Caluweet al, 2010).
+With vast medincinal and non-medicinal benefits local communities mainly utilize the leaves, pulp and seeds as a source of food and for income generation.
+It contains nutritionally significant levels of essential nutrients including fiber, proteins and minerals (Muthai et al, 2017 andVanWyket al, 2000).
+The fruit pulp is conventionally used against small pox, measles, diarrhea, scurvy, cough and dysentery while the bark is used for fever treatment (Brendler et al, 2013).
+The extracts of seed and fruit pulp of Adansonia digitata have been demonstrated to have anti-tumor action, as well as restore and modulate tumor markers levels (Elsaid, 2013).
+The fruit pulp extract also has a hepatoprotective influence on the liver (Mohamed et al, 2015).
+With its various part been of utmost importance (Owen, 1970), Singh et al in his 2013 review summarized it posses anti-oxidant, antipyretic, analgesic, antimicrobial, antiviral; as well as antidiabetic properties.

-Diabetes mellitus on the other hand is a metabolic disorder that results from a reduction in insulin available for normal function of many cells in the body (Mohammed et al., 2015).
-This results from progressive destruction of Beta cells of the islets of Langerhans (Haligur, 2012).
-It is considered one of the main threats to human health in the 21st century, and is associated with long-term complications that affect almost every part of the body; often leading to kidney failure, blindness, heart and blood vessel disease, stroke, amputations and nerve damage (Sournya and Srilatha, 2011).
-Although a chronic and progressive disease. initial lesions can be seen in very early stages. as also corroborated by previous studies where initial lesions were seen to occur after three days of diabetes mellitus induction in rats (Haligur, 2012).
+Diabetes mellitus on the other hand is a metabolic disorder that results from a reduction of insulin available for normal function of many cells in the body (Bennett and Knowler, 2005).
+This results from progressive destruction of Beta cells of the islets of Langerhans (Eisenbarth et al, 1987).
+It is considered one of the main threats to human health in the 21^{st} century, and is associated with long-term complications that affect almost every part of the body; often leading to kidney failure, blindness, heart and blood vessel disease, stroke, amputations and nerve damage (Sournya and Srilatha, 2011).
+Although a chronic and progressive disease, initial lesions can be seen in very early stages, as also corroborated by previous studies where initial lesions were seen to occur after three days of diabetes mellitus induction in rats (Haligur, 2012; Ozmen, 2007).
 Clinically, the diagnosis of diabetes is based on a combination of hyperglycemia, variable loss of C-peptide secretion and dependence on exogenous insulin for survival, as well as destruction of pancreatic beta cells in autoimmune type 1 diabetes (Chitale, 2014).
-The pancreatic islets secrete hormones of vital importance, especially in the regulation of glycaemia, and blood glucose concentration.
-According to Saladin (2018), insulin insufficiency or inaction is well known as the cause of diabetes mellitus.